Takarigata/MioUltraWidePatcher/README.md

 This tool patches specific values to enable support for aspect ratios not supported by default.

-## ⚠️ NOT COMPATIBLE WITH XBOX STORE VERSION	⚠️
+## ⚠️ NOT COMPATIBLE WITH MICROSOFT STORE VERSION	⚠️

 ## ⚙️ Installation	(´｡• ω •｡`) ✨
 - Extract ALL files from the ZIP in [latest release](https://github.com/Takarigata/MioUltraWidePatcher/releases/latest)